2.00 Salary Certification Policy

 The consequences are as follows:

-- On day 91, the VPR will notify the Assistant Dean, AO and Department Head/Lab Director that the PI must certify the EDACCA within 10 days.
+- On day 91, the Office of the Vice President for Research (VPR) will notify the Assistant Dean, AO and Department Head/Lab Director that the PI must certify the EDACCA within 10 days.
 In addition, the Department Head/Lab Director must write a letter to the VPR within the next 15 days indicating:

 - The charges on the account have been verified as correct (effort and salary charge align with the effort on the project) and that the appropriate action has been taken to certify the EDACCAs for the cost object.

 - An explanation for the reasons why these charges were not certified by the deadline (Date).

 - A confirmation/assurance that PI is providing oversight to this research program and this won't recur.